kf0che/MntWestMilk/overlay/etc/skel/.config/notes/firefox.md

     Add 9.9.9.9 to Primary
     Add 1.1.1.3 & 1.0.0.3 to Secondary

-Desktop Enviroment
+Desktop Environment
-3. Change some settings on the Linux desktop enviroment for user. https:://youtu.be/kV8Hu54zhbA?si=A7-03y1x4TdVu_92
+3. Change some settings on the Linux desktop environment for user. https:://youtu.be/kV8Hu54zhbA?si=A7-03y1x4TdVu_92